-Seychelles is known for luxury tourism, with resorts costing thousands of dollars a night for posh villas.
+Seychelles is known for its luxury tourism, with resorts costing thousands of dollars a night for posh villas.
 What about those of us on a budget?
 We want to see some of the world’s best beaches too.

 While there is no way around certain costs in Seychelles, and there is no chance of free camping in Seychelles, you can still travel to Seychelles on a budget.
-Accommodation is the largest cost followed by food but you can find a good budget guesthouse that is self-catering with a kitchen so you can cook your own meals.
+Accommodation is the largest cost followed by food, but you can find a good budget guesthouse that is self-catering with a kitchen so you can cook your own meals.

 Just because Seychelles sounds like an expensive holiday, doesn’t mean backpackers and budget travelers can’t make it work.
 Read on to learn how we spent only $400 USD in six days in Seychelles.

 Content and photographs provided by Yana Kogan and Timon.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).